rycolab/website/content/classes/nlp-bachelor-seminar-s25/main.md

 +++
 ## Course Description
-In recent years, NLP has become a part of our daily lives.
-Many of us use chatbots like ChatGPT or Claude to translate a text from a foreign language, help draft essays, write code, and even answer everyday-life questions.
-However, even though most people recognize the utility of such tools, there are still many questions to be answered about their reliability and their impact on society.
-In this bachelor seminar, we take a closer look at NLP by discussing some of the most influential NLP papers and opinion articles, with a special focus on controversial topics regarding the role of NLP in society.
-Each week, students will present one of the papers from the schedule below, followed by a class discussion.
+ In the first part of the seminar, we study some of the most popular parsing algorithms, which are a fundamental tool both in natural language processing and in programming languages.
+Each week, a student will present a paper on parsing, including the papers that first described celebrated parsing algorithms like Earley's and CKY.
+We will also put a lot of focus on *weighted* parsing, which is fundamental in applications to language modeling.
+In the second part, we'll examine advanced NLP topics through analysis of pivotal (and often controversial) papers that are shaping the field's future direction.

 **Time:** Wednesday 12-14h